ExoticAmmu/Flipozo/README.md

 We would like to extend our thanks to the following sponsors for funding Laravel development.
 If you are interested in becoming a sponsor, please visit the Laravel [Patreon page](https://patreon.com/taylorotwell).

-### Premium Partners
+### Installation Guide

-Clone the repo and cd into it
+1. Clone the repo and cd into it
-composer install
+1. composer install
-Rename or copy .env.example file to .env php artisan key:generate
+1. Rename or copy .env.example file to .env
-Set your database credentials in your .env file
-Set your Stripe credentials in your .env file.
-Specifically STRIPE_KEY and STRIPE_SECRET

 ## Contributing